krozzle/ecommerce-page-next/README.md

-## This project is an ecommerce-store created by Next.js
+## This project is an e-commerce-store created with Next.js

-### It contains product Pages with fashion and pet Products
+### It contains product pages with fashion and pet products

-On each single product page, user is able to input quantity, the total price will be calculated
+On each product page, the user is able to input quantity and the total price will be calculated

-  User is able to add choosed items to the cart page with click on "add Items" button on each item page, it will save those items as information cookies.
-After click on "to cartpage", user will be linked to the cart Page which shows all choosed items and shipment information and a "checkout" button.
+  User is able to add the chosen items to the cart by clicking on the "add items" button on each item page, it will save those items as information cookies.
+After clicking on "to cartpage", the user will be linked to the cart page which shows all chosen items, shipment information and a "checkout" button.

-  On cart page, user is able to update items quantity, or remove each item, total price and items cart will be automatically updated.
+  On the cart page, the user is able to update the quantity of the items, or remove each item.
+The total price and items in the cart will be automatically updated.

-  After click on "checkout" button, user will be linked to a thank you page.
+  After clicking on the "checkout" button, the user will be linked to a "thank you" page.

-  A shopping cart with the current number of cart items will be showed on all pages.
+  A shopping cart with the current number of cart items will be shown on all pages.

-### This Project is also using postgreSQL database which created with migrations sql for each items
+### This Project is also using a [PostgreSQL](https://www.postgresql.org) database which is created with migrations sql for each item

-### This Project contains Tests Pages which test button, content functions using cypress and jest
+### This Project contains test-pages which test button and content functions using [Cypress](https://www.cypress.io) and [Jest](https://www.jestjs.io)

-### There are also 2 pages writen in TypeScript
+### There are also 2 pages written in [TypeScript](https://www.typescriptlang.org)